sunga12/Bookstore/README.md

 ### Run tests

-To run tests for the linter, run the following command:
+To run tests for linter errors, run the following command:

 Example command: